gittyhub/dividendtracker/README.md

 Introduction
 ---------------------
+There are two scripts we to be used here: dividend_tracker.py dividend_history.py

+There will also be three input files the user will need to fill out: high_yield_ticker.txt my_income_ticker.txt shares.csv

+#Input files
+These input files will have to be filled out by the user. high_yielding_ticker.txt should contain all dividends the user wishes to track my_income_ticker.txt should contain all divided the user want to track/own in their portfolio shares.csv is the number of shares the user wants to track/own in conjunction with my_income_ticker.txt

+#dividend_yield_ticker.txt
 This script will do two things:
-1)Take a list of dividend yielding stocks and return some info on them, CF, CFC, and liquidity ratios, quick, current
+1)Take a list of dividend yielding stocks and return some info on them, CF, CFC, and liquidity ratios, quick, current a)Print data to console b)Export data to csv file

 2)Take a list of dividend yielding stocks and a list of shares you hold, and return current dividends return (over what period, 1y, 6m)

+#dividend_history.py
+1)With the list of dividend stocks from my_income_ticker.txt, graph the historical dividend payout for the stocks

 Requirements
 ---------------------